-Haruki Murakami Is Just Like Us
+The Personality Test in Your Closet

-The best-selling novelist’s understated love letters to his T-shirts convey how we give life to our things and vice versa.
+The novelist Haruki Murakami’s understated love letters to his T-shirts convey how we give life to our things and vice versa.

 As a wearer of novelty T-shirts and lifelong collector of stuff, I’ve amassed quite a lot of tees over the years.
 A family road trip to the Ben & Jerry’s factory one summer in the 1990s netted a bright, tie-dyed number, while a recent pandemic acquisition, a forest-green long-sleeved tee, came from Mystic Muffin, a Toronto restaurant famous for its apple cake.
 I’ve misplaced the former somewhere in storage, but wear the latter all the time in cooler weather.